lander2k2/meshlab/data_service/README.md

 ## Deployment Instructions

-Edit data_svc.yaml to use your own image if you built your own.
+Edit manifests to use your image if you built your own.
 Or you can use the one already there.
 ```
+    $ kubectl apply -f lb_data_svc.yaml
-    $ kubectl apply -f data_svc.yaml
+    $ kubectl apply -f rate_limit_data_service.yaml
 ```